kafka-ops/julie/docs/futures/what-acl-management.rst

   * `CREATE`, `DESCRIBE`, `READ`, and `WRITE` access on each topic starting with the corresponding `appId` (`PREFIXED`)
   * `CREATE`, `DESCRIBE`, `READ`, and `WRITE` access on the `_confluent-metrics`, `_confluent-command`, and `_confluent-monitoring` topics

-Which ACLs does the user running Kafka Topology Builder need?
+Which ACLs does the user running Julie Ops need?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The principal which the Kafka Topology Builder uses to authenticate towards the Kafka cluster should have the following rights:
+The principal which Julie Ops uses to authenticate towards the Kafka cluster should have the following rights:

 * `ALTER` on the cluster resource to create and delete ACLs
 * `DESCRIBE` on the cluster resource